zulip/zulip/templates/zerver/why-zulip.md

 ## Remote workers can’t participate.

-This means that workers in different timezones can only effectively collaborate during the narrow windows when everyone is at their keyboards.
+This means that workers in different time zones can only effectively collaborate during the narrow windows when everyone is at their keyboards.
 As a result, Slack isn’t an effective communication platform for remote work.